 Where Token and Optimization Relate to each other

-Mechanism design, token engineering, Cryptoeconomics, tokenomics, financial cryptography, cybernetics; whatever you chose to call it, according to trent, these converge around optimization design.
+Mechanism design, token engineering, Cryptoeconomics, tokenomics, cybernetics; whatever you chose to call it, according to Trent, these converge around optimization design.
 He, with the help of top token engineers, designed their token ecosystem to with the objective function of maximizing the relevant data; by providing an open data commons that threads together all data marketplaces, and incentivizing users to curate data by staking tokens, and rewarding those who properly predicted the data’s future popularity.
 He envisions access to data sets and all other data compute services being published on the Ocean Protocol.
 The incentive design, along with crypto-economic primitives (which drastically enhance the security and privacy of data sharing), will optimize sharing of relevant data, break the data silos, and open the data economy to its full maximum potential.

 What I learned from this talk was the emphasis on the importance of getting the objective function of your token design right.
 We exist in the very early ages of token engineering, This is the objective function described for Ocean Protocol’s token design: